What is chronic Lyme disease?

 - an MRI of the brain to observe neurological conditions

-When diagnosed at an early stage, standard treatment for Lyme disease is a course of oral antibiotics that lasts about two to three weeks.
-Doxycycline, amoxicillin, and cefuroxime axetil are the most common medications prescribed.
-Other antibiotics or an intravenous treatment may be necessary depending on your condition and other symptoms.
+When diagnosed at an early stage, standard treatment for Lyme disease is a two- to three-week course of oral antibiotics.
+Doxycycline, amoxicillin, and cefuroxime axetil are the most commonly prescribed medications.
+Depending on your condition and symptoms, other antibiotics or an intravenous (IV) treatment may be necessary.

-The exact cause of chronic Lyme disease is not known, so there is some debate regarding appropriate treatment.
+The exact cause of post-treatment Lyme disease syndrome is not known, so there’s some debate regarding appropriate treatment.
 Some experts advocate continued antibiotic therapy.
-However, there is evidence that such long-term antibiotic therapy may not improve your chances of recovery.
-According to the National Institute of Allergy and Infectious Diseases (NIAID),the prolonged use of these drugs can also cause health complications.
-(NIAID, 2009)
+However, there’s evidence that such long-term antibiotic therapy will not improve your chances of recovery.
+According to the

-Treatment for chronic Lyme disease is often focused on reducing pain and discomfort caused by symptoms.
-Prescription or over-the-counter pain relievers may be used to treat joint pain.
-Non-steroidal anti-inflammatory medications (NSAIDs) and intra-articular steroids can be used to treat problems such as joint swelling.
+Treatment for post-treatment Lyme disease syndrome is often focused on reducing pain and discomfort.
+Prescription or over-the-counter (OTC) pain relievers may be used to treat joint pain.
+Nonsteroidal anti-inflammatory medications (NSAIDs) and intra-articular steroids can be used to treat problems such as joint swelling.

-Most patients with chronic Lyme disease recover from persistent symptoms with time.
+Most people with post-treatment Lyme disease syndrome recover from persistent symptoms with time.
 However, it can take months, and sometimes years, before you feel completely well.
 According to the Mayo Clinic, a small number of people continue to experience symptoms, including fatigue and muscle aches, despite treatment.
-It is not clear why some people fail to recover fully.
-(Mayo Clinic, 2011)
+It’s unclear why some people don’t recover fully.

-While you may not be able to prevent chronic Lyme disease, you can take precautions to prevent coming in direct contact with infected ticks.
-The following practices can reduce your likelihood of getting Lyme disease and developing persistent symptoms:
+While you may not be able to prevent post-treatment Lyme disease syndrome, you can take precautions to prevent coming into direct contact with infected ticks.
+The following practices can reduce your likelihood of getting Lyme disease and developing persistent symptoms.

-If you have been bitten by a tick, contact your doctor.
+If a tick bites you, contact your doctor.
 You should be observed for 30 days for signs of Lyme disease.
-You should also learn the signs of early Lyme disease and seek prompt treatment if you think you are infected.
+You should also learn the signs of early Lyme disease and seek prompt treatment if you think you’re infected.
 Early antibiotic intervention may reduce your risk of developing chronic symptoms.

-The signs of early Lyme disease can occur from three to 30 days after a bite from an infected tick.
+The signs of early Lyme disease can occur from 3 to 30 days after a bite from an infected tick.
 Look for: